mraxus/sandal-autowire/README.md

 ### Parameters
  * `type` - Resolve behavior.
 Valid options are 'object', 'service' and 'factory'.
 If not provided, functions will be registered as factories and non-functions will be registered as objects.
  * `name` - Name used for registering the component.
 Filename without extension is used if no name is provided.
  * `dependencies` - Names of dependencies to inject.
-Names if arguments will be used if not provided.
+Names of arguments will be used if not provided.
  * `transient` - If set to true, component will have transient lifecycle.
 Default is singleton.
  * `groups` - Groups to add the component to.
  * `ignore` - If set to true, the component will not be registered.